 Recommended read => When to stop Testing?

-Have you had these questions ever?
+Have you ever had these questions before?
 Then, this article is going to help you answer them.
 Read on…

-The more you fix defects there is more likelihood that a new defect has been injected while closing the defect.
+The more you fix defects there is a greater likelihood that a new defect has been injected while closing the defect.
 So,

-• How do UAT coordinators make the call to go-live or not?
+- How do UAT coordinators make the call go-live or not?

-• What parameters should software get judged against?
+- What parameters should software be judged against?

 Going live into production is a major milestone for the customer as well as the Vendor as it is usually linked to payment milestones.
 Both of them have an equal responsibility in ensuring that the large transformational projects are successful.

-My experience shows that customers want their value for money and have an exit criterion for UAT to go-live with.
+My experience shows that customers want their value for money and have an exit criteria for UAT to go-live with.

-The said exit criteria would more or less define the acceptable extent of problems in all areas of the application, such as:
+The said exit criteria would more or less define the acceptable extent of problems in all areas of the application, like the following:

 I believe every single one of these types of defects needs to be explained further.
-And, that is exactly what we will do now:
+And this is exactly what we will do now:

 #1.
 Functional Defects:

 If the software is created as per the specifications given by the customer, then it has to meet the requirements.
-Any deviations are logged as functional defects.
+All deviations are logged as functional defects.

 Functional defects are then classified according to severity and priority.